kossiitkgp/docs/community/socials.md

 - See the [Transferring Access](#transferring-access) section for links to help articles for the same.

 #### Instagram and Twitter
-- If the said member had access to these socials, update their passwords.
+- If the said member had access to these socials, change their passwords and update the [passwords](https://github.com/kossiitkgp/passwords) repository.
 - Notify the password change on Slack.

 #### Whatsapp Channel